Australia's QBE Insurance names Richard Pryce as interim CEO

-Oct 23 (Reuters) - Australia's QBE Insurance Group Ltd QBE.AX said on Friday it had appointed insider Richard Pryce as the interim chief executive officer, replacing Patrick Regan.
+Oct 23 (Reuters) - Australia's QBE Insurance Group Ltd QBE.AX said on Friday it had appointed insider Richard Pryce as interim chief executive officer, more than a month after Patrick Regan's exit following an internal probe.

-Regan left the company in September following an investigation that found he had fallen short of its ethics and conduct standards.
+The company said last month Regan would leave the company after the investigation found he had fallen short of its ethics and conduct standards.
+QBE had not provided any further details at the time.

+Pryce joined QBE in 2012 and has been the CEO of its international division for about a year.

+He will stay as the group CEO in an interim capacity while a global search takes place, Australia's biggest insurer by market capitalisation said.

 ((Anushka.Trivedi@thomsonreuters.com; +918061823241;))